After DA & Modification to a DA

 - A notification plan with any changes from the approved plans highlighted.

 Payment of the required fees.
-Council's Enquiry Centre can be contacted to obtain a fee quote on 4974 2000.
+The City of Newcastle's Contact Centre can be contacted to obtain a fee quote on 4974 2000.